Built Heritage Funding Programs

 When do I receive the grant payment?

 After the grant work has been completed and inspected by heritage staff and proof of payment is presented to show that the contractor has been paid in full, the grant will be processed.
+The payment will be issued forty-five (45) days after the completion of the Project.
 Grant payment may be withheld if the work does not meet City standards.

 Is retroactive funding available?